oaljoundi/CBL-Mariner/docs/index.md

 This is the official Mariner Linux build system.
 You can use this repository to build a bootable Mariner Linux image and use it either as a standalone VM image or as an AKS container host where you can host your Kubernetes containers.
+[Mariner containers should be called out as an explicit use case]

 Mariner Linux is a Linux container host optimized for Azure/AKS cloud compute platforms offered by Microsoft.
 Mariner is a lightweight operating system